mikromika/skeleton-laravel-5.4/README.md

  * Main folder is skeleton-laravel-5.4
  * blog-L54 is project folder

+ * NEW chat room is open :  gitter.im/skeleton-laravel-5-4

 I am new with PHP and Laravel, I have started from zero knowledge from PHP.